 Up until 2019, Germany relied solely on imported cannabis products from abroad to meet the needs of their patients.
 This caused problems, with supply usually not meeting demand.
 The situation is set to change though, as the country moves forward with developing its domestic industry.

-Germany’s first harvest of medicinal cannabis is anticipated to be at the end of 2020.
+Germany’s first harvest of medicinal cannabis was expected towards the end of 2020.
 However, the coronavirus pandemic has delayed deliveries.

 Germany currently has three medicinal cannabis products available to patients.
 These are Sativex, Dronabinol, and Nabilone.
 However, they are all expensive, which means that some patients can’t afford them (unless they’re covered by their health insurance).